gerardrius/Project-IV/README.md

 ## Introduction

-This project aims to provide an analysis of the set of tracks that conform any given Spotify playlist.
+This project aims to provide an analysis of the set of tracks that conform any given Spotify Playlist.
 It covers the musical dimension of songs, through audio features, and their lyrics, by a sentiment analysis approach.

-The process to obtain data has been developed in base to three powerful resources: the Spotify and Genius APIs, from which we obtained playlist and lyrics information respectively (1)(2).
+The process to obtain data has been developed in base to three powerful resources: the Spotify and Genius APIs, from which we obtained Playlist and lyrics information respectively (1)(2).

-Also, a supervised Machine Learning model has been developed to detect and classify the musical genre of playlist's songs according to audio features and thus add value to the information provided by the two mentioned APIs.
+Also, a supervised Machine Learning model has been developed to detect and classify the musical genre of Playlist's songs according to audio features and thus add value to the information provided by the two mentioned APIs.

 ---